How To Use Conditional Logic

 When you select different actions, you can notice that the list of available fields changes.

-There is a simple explanation: when you select an action, fields are filtered automatically so only suitable for this action fields remain.
+There is a simple explanation: when you select an action, fields are filtered automatically, so that only fields suitable for this action remain.